Floating License Server

 $ docker-compose logs

-If necessary, you can stop and uninstall the service (i.e. stop and remove the docker container) using the docker-compose down command.
+If necessary, you can stop and uninstall the service (i.e. stop and remove the docker container) using the following command

 Administration Web Page

-With the service up and running, you can check the server status using the administration web page located at https://<license-server-url>/admin
+With the service up and running, you can check the server status or import licenses using the administration web page located at

 ReqView Floating License Server web page displaying connected clients

-Note: The <license-server-url> address must be the full address and match the address present in the server certificate exactly.
+• The <hostname> must be the fully qualified domain name and match the hostname field in the server certificate.

 The administration web page is protected by a login form where the only correct username is "admin" and the password is taken from the file supplied by the --adminpwfile argument.
 The password is set to "admin" if no password file is provided.